 Overview

-First aid measures may prevent further heat loss and help the body slowly warm up.
+When you are exposed to the cold, first aid measures may prevent further heat loss and help the body slowly warm up.
+Try these ideas.

 • Remove cold, wet clothes.